troystribling/SimpleFutures/README.md

 ## <a name="map">map</a>

 The map combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
-Either can be mapped to a new instance using a specified mapping function to a new result possibly of a different type.
-The new result is used to complete the instance returned by map.
+It takes a mapping function of type T -> Try&lt;M&gt; and returns a new Future&lt;T&gt; or FutureStream&lt;T&gt; instance that may be completed with the result of the mapping function.
 The mapping function is called only after successful completion otherwise the returned instance is completed with failure.
-The mapping function is of type T -> Try&lt;M&gt; so it can fail completing the returned Future&lt;M&gt; or FutureStream&lt;M&gt; instance with failure.
+The mapping function can fail completing the returned Future&lt;M&gt; or FutureStream&lt;M&gt; instance with failure.

 Futute&lt;T&gt; map is defined by,